Syncopation (1929 film)

 Syncopation is a 1929 American pre-Code musical film directed by Bert Glennon and starring Barbara Bennett, Bobby Watson, and Ian Hunter (although top billing went to Fred Waring and his Pennsylvanians).
-It was the second film produced by RKO Radio Pictures and the first to be released by the studio; the company's first produced film, Street Girl, was not released until August 1929.
+It was the second film produced by RKO Radio Pictures and the first to be released by the studio, in March 1929; the company's first produced film, Street Girl, was not released until August 21, 1929.
 The film was made at the company's New York City studios and is based on the novel Stepping High by Gene Markey.
-The film was heavily marketed on its release, being the first film to be broadcast over the radio, as well as RKO's first sound musical, and was a significant success.
+The film was heavily marketed on its release, being the first film to be broadcast over the radio, and was a significant success.

-This film was the first made in the RCA Photophone sound-on-film process, and was an important test for Radio Corporation of America, which had invested heavily in the newly-created RKO.
+This film was the first made in the RCA Photophone sound-on-film process, and was an important test for Radio Corporation of America, which had invested heavily in the newly created RKO.

 Plot

 Benny and Flo are a husband and wife dance team, traveling around the country as part of a revue.
 The revue gets picked up and taken to New York City, to be on Broadway.
 However, it quickly folds, and the two are forced to look for other employment.
 They eventually find work in a nightclub, becoming famous.

 While performing at the nightclub, Flo becomes entranced by a young, sophisticated millionaire playboy, Winston.
 Swayed by his sweet words, Flo leaves Benny and finds another dancing partner, who she pairs with in another revue, this one financed by Winston.
 However, her new act is a flop, and when Winston offers to take her to Europe but is unwilling to marry her, she realizes the mistake she's made.
 She repents and returns to Benny, who takes her back and re-establishes their act, going back on the road.